cbmullen/discord-bots/README.md

 In the URL generator add scopes `bot` and `applications.commands`.
 Add permissions `Send Messages` and `Use slash commands` (reactions to come later maybe)
 Copy the URL into a browser and add the application

-## To update the worker to sandbox
+## To update the worker to preview

 ```
 $ vercel